Inventories, Demand Shocks Propagation and Amplification in Supply Chains: Model

-Upstream symmetry means that two sectors share the same production technology, and, as a consequence, the network upstream from them is identical.
 Downstream symmetry implies that two industries have the same role as input suppliers to other firms.
-When downstream symmetry is combined with consumption symmetry, it implies that they also have identical roles as suppliers of households.
-Given this definition, I can establish the following result.
+They may, however, have a different importance for final consumers.

-\begin{prop}[Output Growth Volatility and Demand Composition] Suppose sectors $r$ and $s$ are downstream symmetric and that sector $r$ has a smaller consumption weight than sector $s$, $\beta_r<\beta_s$.
+\begin{prop}[Output Growth Volatility and Demand Composition] Suppose sectors $r$ and $s$ are downstream symmetric, but sector $r$ has a smaller consumption weight than sector $s$, $\beta_r<\beta_s$.
 Then sector $r$ is more volatile than sector $s$: $\Var(\Delta\log Y_{rt})>\Var(\Delta\log Y_{st})$. \end{prop} \begin{proof} See Appendix \ref{proofs}. \end{proof}

-The intuition behind this result is immediate.
 If two industries have the same role as suppliers in the production network (downstream symmetry), they are equally upstream to other sectors.
 Their total position in the network will only differ if they have different roles as suppliers to consumers.
 If a sector is more important in consumption baskets, a larger fraction of its output is sold directly to households.
 Therefore, a smaller fraction of the sector's production is subjected to amplification through inventories along the supply chain.
 As a consequence, the sector is less volatile.

-By assuming downstream symmetry, Proposition \ref{propdemand} excludes all possible differences in upstreamness stemming from different linkages with other sectors in the network.
+Importantly, note that, by assuming downstream symmetry, Proposition \ref{propdemand} excludes all possible differences in upstreamness stemming from different linkages with other sectors in the network.
 To clarify the role of sector-to-sector linkages for the level of volatility of the economy, Proposition \ref{propfragmentation} considers the case of production fragmentation. \begin{prop}[Output Growth Volatility and Vertical Fragmentation] Consider the fragmentation of a sector $i$, such that all network paths from $i$ to any other sector $k$ go through an extended path $i\rightarrow j\rightarrow k,\,\forall k$.
 Then, output growth volatility weakly increases for every sector in the economy.
-Strictly $\forall r$ such that $\ell_{ri}>0$ before the fragmentation. \end{prop}
+Strictly $\forall r$ such that $\ell_{ri}>0$. \end{prop}